Skip to navigation Skip to content

 Phone the customer and:

 • explain the reasons the MSP has been implemented.
-For a reactive MSP, this is as a result of a specific incident.
+For a reactive MSP, this is because of a specific incident.
 For a proactive MSP, this is to support them by addressing vulnerabilities

 • explain the reasons for the duration of the MSP